gutzrodolfo/arwedding.love/projects.md

 During the spring 2014 quarter, I worked extensively with professor Dr. David Turner on the implementation and packaging for release of cross-platform games, which use the Simple Direct Medial Layer library.

-My specific role in the project was to build and package and the necessary libraries and frameworks required for proper functionality on iOS and OS X platforms.
+My specific role in the project was to build and package the necessary libraries and frameworks required for the application to run properly on iOS and OS X platforms.